-- 26. Demonstration Benefits and Cost-Sharing.
-The following benefits are provided to individuals eligible for the Medicaid managed care, FHPlus, and family planning expansion components of the Demonstration: - a) Medicaid Managed Care.
-State plan benefits delivered through MCOs or, in certain districts, primary care case management arrangements, with the exception of certain services carved out of the MMC contract and delivered directly by the State on a fee-for-service basis.
-All MMC benefits (regardless of delivery method), as well as the co-payments charged to MMC recipients, are listed in Attachment A.
+- 29. Demonstration Benefits and Cost-Sharing.
+The following benefits are provided to individuals eligible for the Medicaid managed care, FHPlus, and family planning expansion components of the Demonstration: - a) Mainstream Medicaid Managed Care.
+State plan benefits delivered through MCOs or, in certain districts, primary care case management arrangements, with the exception of certain services carved out of the MMMC contract and delivered directly by the state on a fee-for-service basis.
+All MMMC benefits (regardless of delivery method), as well as the co-payments charged to MMMC recipients, are listed in Attachment A. - b) Managed Long Term Care.
+State plan benefits delivered through MCOs or, in certain districts, prepaid inpatient health plans, with the exception of certain services carved out of the MLTC contract and delivered directly by the state on a fee-for-service basis.
+All MLTC benefits are listed in Attachment B.

-b) Family Health Plus.
+c) Family Health Plus.

 - i.
-FHPlus direct coverage benefits must be delivered by an MCO, with the exception of certain services carved out of the FHPlus contract and delivered directly by the State on a fee-for-service basis.
-In districts where no MCO is available, these benefits may be provided by a commercial insurer contracted with the State. - ii.
-FHPlus benefits, as well as the applicable co-payments charged to FHPlus recipients, are listed in Attachment B. - (1) FHPlus enrollees under 21 years of age or who are pregnant are exempt from any costsharing otherwise applicable. - (2) Emergency services, family planning services and supplies, and psychotropic and tuberculosis drugs are exempt from cost-sharing requirements in all settings which otherwise require cost-sharing. - iii.
-The 'benchmark" FHP-PAP employer-sponsored health insurance (ESHI) plan will include, at a minimum, the following services: inpatient and outpatient hospital services, physician services, maternity care, preventive health services, diagnostic and x-ray services and emergency services.
-Maximum out-of-pocket charges for FHP-PAP enrollees are limited to the co-payment amounts specified in Attachment B. Any out-of-pocket charges exceeding those amounts will be reimbursed by the State.
+FHPlus direct coverage benefits must be delivered by an MCO, with the exception of certain services carved out of the FHPlus contract and delivered directly by the state on a fee-for-service basis.
+In districts where no MCO is available, these benefits may be provided by a commercial insurer contracted with the state. - ii.
+FHPlus benefits, as well as the applicable co-payments charged to FHPlus recipients, are listed in Attachment B. - (1) FHPlus enrollees under 21 years of age or who are pregnant are exempt from any cost-sharing otherwise applicable. - (2) Emergency services, family planning services and supplies, and psychotropic and tuberculosis drugs are exempt from cost-sharing requirements in all settings which otherwise require cost-sharing. - iii.
+The 'benchmark" FHP-PAP employer-sponsored health insurance plan will include, at a minimum, the following services: inpatient and outpatient hospital services, physician services, maternity care, preventive health services, diagnostic and x-ray services, and emergency services.
+Maximum out-of-pocket charges for FHP-PAP enrollees are limited to the co-payment amounts specified in Attachment C. Any out-of-pocket charges exceeding those amounts will be reimbursed by the state.

-c) Family Planning Expansion Program.
+d) Family Planning Expansion Program.